PlayableLab FAQs

 Can I localize playable copy for different markets?

-- Yes — edit UI / Text values in the AI-Lab editing panel or regenerate copy via chat.
+- Yes — edit UI / Text values in the PlayAI editing panel or regenerate copy via chat.
 Prepare separate export variants per locale when campaigns require it.

 Game Industry vs App & Brand Marketing